pixelprotest/cozy-manager/README.md

    - you can change the filename
    - you can add / remove / clear tags

-to remove a model from the db: `cozy purge`

 ### 1. Download a model